anushr03/Rust_Projects/README.md

 # 3. variables

 An introduction to variables in Rust.
 Learned about <ins>shadowing</ins>, <ins>floating points</ins> and difference between <ins>tuples and arrays</ins> in Rust

+# 4. Functions

+Learned about functions.

+##### a.
+Statements and Expressions
+Firstly learned about the difference between statements and expression.
+Statements do not return a value and expressions return a value.
+This is why expressions do not have a semicolon.
+If we add the semicolon, it becomes a statement and therefore will not return a value.